aolkin/hrdc/docs/venueapp_admin.md

 an application, and then you add or remove a default budget line from the venue application they are applying to, that addition or removal will not be reflected on their application unless they start over.

+# Viewing Unsubmitted Applications

+To view unsubmitted applications, navigate to "Applications" in the site admin.
+There you will see a list of every in progress (and submitted) application in the system.
+By clicking on an application, you can then view the current cover page information (title, cast and band sizes, etc), staff list, and residency preferences.

 # Available Staff Roles